osg-htc/osg-htc.github.io/_events/High-Throughput-Bioinformatics-2025-05-20.md

 ---
-short_title: OSPool User Training - Use Your Data Anywhere
+short_title: OSPool User Training - Adapting Workflows for High Throughput Bioinformatics
-title: "OSPool User Training - Use Your Data Anywhere"
+title: "OSPool User Training - Adapting Workflows for High Throughput Bioinformatics"
 published: true
+layout: events

 excerpt: |
-    Sign up for our user training on using your data on distributed systems on Tuesday, April 15!
+    Sign up for our user training on HTC Bioinformatics on Tuesday, May 20!

-start_date: 2025-04-15
+start_date: 2025-05-20
-end_date: 2025-04-15
+end_date: 2025-05-20
 location: "Virtual"
 link: "https://portal.osg-htc.org/documentation/support_and_training/training/osgusertraining/"
-image: "/assets/images/events/showmic-helping.jpg"
+image: "/assets/images/events/2024-osg-school-collab.jpg"
-header_image: "/assets/images/events/showmic-helping.jpg"
+header_image: "/assets/images/events/2024-osg-school-collab.jpg"
 ---

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Sign Up for our April 15 user training on the Open Science Data Federation (OSDF)!</p>
+<p style="font-size: larger; font-weight: bold;">Sign Up for our May 20 user training on high throughput bioinformatics!</p>

-Sign Up for our April 15 user training on the Open Science Data Federation (OSDF)!
+Sign Up for our May 20 user training on high throughput bioinformatics!

-In this training, we will introduce attendees to the Open Science Data Federation (OSDF); a data platform that allows you to stage data for both distributed computing (as on the OSPool) and share your data with others.
-It’s even possible to connect your own storage to the OSDF directly, to both share and use yourself.
-Join us for an overview of the OSDF and hands-on examples of using it.
+In this workshop, we will create and scale up a BWA bioinformatics workflow using HTCondor on the OSPool, covering general topics such as software, keeping an organized work environment, and HTCondor submit file options.
+While the workshop covers a bioinformatics example, topics discussed are applicable to any workflow on the OSPool.
+This workshop is recommended for users who want to learn how to scale up their computing and create workflows.

 Prerequisites:
 * Some familiarity with shell commands, such as how to edit files, copy/paste in the terminal